vaultah/replicat/README.md

  - any S3-compatible service

-You can implement and use your own adapter for pretty much any backup destination without changing the source code of Replicat (more on that later).
+You can implement and use your own adapter for pretty much any backup destination without changing the source code of Replicat.

 ## Installation